 The assailants fled immediately from the scene after killing Gomes.
 His body was recovered from his grocery shop, police superintendent Shyamal Mukherjee told PTI.

-- Islamic State claims responsibility for attack near Srinagar, J&K police rule it out
+- J&K: Islamic State claims responsibility for killing cop

 - J&K encounter: Islamic State mouthpiece claims responsibility; police probe claim